 Explanation:

-In this example, we demonstrate the encapsulation using a Bank_account class, where we use private data members as the account holder's name and balance.
-The access members are controlled using public setter and getter methods.
-After that, the setAccHolder method sets the name, deposit adds money to the balance, and getter functions provide read-only access.
+In this instance, we showcase the concept of encapsulation through the implementation of a BankAccount class.
+Here, private data attributes such as the account holder's name and balance are utilized.
+The manipulation of these attributes is managed through public setter and getter functions.
+Subsequently, the setAccHolder function is responsible for assigning the name, deposit function increases the balance, and getter functions offer restricted read access.

 Why Encapsulation in C++?